Sir George Martin Trust

 Overview

 The Sir George Martin Trust is an independent grant-making charity established to support disadvantaged and vulnerable residents of West Yorkshire.
 With annual expenditure of approximately £403,000, the Trust provides flexible, one-off grants to locally-based registered charities and churches.
 The Trust focuses on improving the well-being of economically and socially disadvantaged people through support for a wide range of community initiatives.
-They offer personalized guidance through their Trust Manager and operate a two-stage application process designed to be accessible to smaller organizations.
+They offer personalized guidance through their Trust Manager and operate a two-stage application process designed to be accessible to smaller organisations.

 Funding Priorities